aadm/aadm.github.io/_posts/2010-09-11-it-was-unintentional.md

 And yes they did.
 This is how I ended up with a rather unusual bundle.

 I know, the Olympus 17mm f/2.8 is not the same thing as the Panasonic 20mm f/1.7.
 But you see, in Livigno they have no IVA (equivalent of UK's VAT).

 And they made a very good price.

-An offer I couldn't refuse.